particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### ESP32 Wi-Fi test binaries 2024-01-25

+Added a link to the test tools binary file to the [Argon ESP32 certification](/hardware/certification/enabling-wifi-rf-test-for-esp32) page.

 ### JSON tool 2024-01-24

 There's always been a JSON verifier and encoder in the [JSON docs](/firmware/best-practices/json/#try-it-) but